 - And more…

-I love almost everything about ExpressVPN, but I don’t like how its iOS app doesn’t have split-tunneling (but I don’t know of any VPN that offers split-tunneling on iOS).
+I love almost everything about ExpressVPN, but I don’t like how its iOS app doesn’t have split-tunneling (but most VPNs don’t have split-tunneling on iOS).
 Another minor complaint is that ExpressVPN doesn’t have a feature that blocks ads, which is something that many top VPN competitors offer.

 But overall, ExpressVPN is my favorite VPN service in 2022 — it’s secure, fast, feature-rich, reliable, and very intuitive across all apps.